-Numbers You Need to Know for 2025
+2025 Deadlines You Need to Know

-As we enter 2025, it’s important to stay updated on key financial numbers that can impact your planning and savings strategy.
+It’s important to stay updated on key financial numbers that can impact your planning and savings strategy.

 The biggest change this year includes a new 401(k) “Super Catchup” for those who turn ages 60-63 in 2025.
 Those in that age bracket get to set aside up to $34,750 into their retirement plans.